tatianegercina/FinTech/01-Lesson-Plans/14-Deep-Learning/1/LessonPlan.md

 * A thorough understanding of neural networks would require math that is beyond the scope of this class.
 Luckily, we only need an intuitive understanding of the underlying algorithms to implement a neural network.
 Some details will necessarily need to be glossed over, but we will provide some additional materials for those students who are inclined to dig deeper.

-* In the introduction to neural networks, a demo is made using the [Teachable Machine project from Google](https://teachablemachine.withgoogle.com/), be sure to practice the demo before class.
+* In the introduction to neural networks, a demo is made using the [Teachable Machine project from Google](https://teachablemachine.withgoogle.com/).
+Be sure to practice the demo before class.
 If you are not familiar with this project, we encourage you to [watch this video](https://youtu.be/3BhkeY974Rg).

 ### Class Slides and Time Tracker